 Curious about the types of jobs in the automotive industry?
 Depending on personal interests, goals and skills, someone looking to get into this industry has many options and possible avenues to pursue.
 A typical day for an auto mechanic can range from

 Here is a list of common automotive technician jobs:

 Entry-level technicians perform general service, maintenance and diagnostic work.
-Students who have completed specialized training programs such as Manufacturer-Specific Advanced Training (MSAT) programs at Universal Technical Institute (UTI)11 may be more likely to pursue employment with the dealerships or manufacturers of the vehicles on which they trained.15 Other avenues available to pursue jobs as entry-level techs include independent shops and chain shops such as Pep Boys and Sears Auto Centers.
+Students who have completed specialized training programs such as Manufacturer-Specific Advanced Training (MSAT) programs at Universal Technical Institute (UTI)11 may be more likely to pursue employment with the dealerships or manufacturers of the vehicles on which they trained.15 Other avenues available to pursue jobs as entry-level techs include Independent Shops as well as Regional & National Automotive Repair chains such as NAPA Auto Care Centers.

 Many automotive technicians decide to put their education to work in parts rather than as a service technician.
 Parts professionals manage inventory and deal with warranty issues that may arise from defective or damaged parts.
 Those who excel in this

 role work well with others and have a deep understanding of auto repair.

 If a customer or service technician requests a specific part, knowledge of what needs to be replaced to gain access to that part is critical.
 This is where having automotive training is a bonus.

 Service writing is among the most commonly pursued automotive careers.
 Service writers are the go-between for customers and technicians.
 They write up job orders based on customer requests and diagnostic experience from similar issues.
 In some cases,